1. ABOUT THE HUMAN CONDITION

 Science’s recent understanding of the difference in the way the gene-based, naturally selected, instinctive learning system and the nerve-based, conscious mind’s learning system work further confirms the obvious ‘instinct vs intellect’ explanation of the human condition

 Science’s discovery of the difference in the way our nerve-based conscious intellect and our gene-based instincts work has allowed biologist Jeremy Griffith to add further confirming clarification of the long recognised ‘instinct vs intellect’ explanation of the human condition.
-He presents this breakthrough clarification in and in of his definitive book, FREEDOM: The End of The Human Condition.
+He presents this breakthrough clarification in and in , as well as in of his definitive book, FREEDOM: The End of The Human Condition.

-It was Darwin’s mid-1800s discovery of natural selection (as well as Watson and Crick’s subsequent discovery of the DNA molecule, the mechanism behind natural selection), and science’s discovery of how the nervous system works, in particular that nerves are able to remember events, that allowed Jeremy to explain that the nerve-based learning system operates from a basis of understanding the world while the gene-based learning system can only give species’ orientations to the world around them (see , in particular paragraphs 247-248), and that this difference explains why an upsetting clash must occur between our instincts and conscious intellect; that upsetting clash being the reason for our angry, egocentric and alienated human condition.
+It was Darwin’s mid-1800s discovery of natural selection (as well as Watson and Crick’s subsequent discovery of the DNA molecule, the mechanism behind natural selection), and science’s discovery of how the nervous system works, in particular that nerves are able to remember events, that allowed Jeremy to explain that the nerve-based learning system operates from a basis of understanding cause and effect while the gene-based, natural selection learning system can only give species’ orientations to the world around them (see , in particular paragraphs 247–248, but please note that the description that is given in paragraphs 247–248 of what instincts and consciousness are has been elaborated on since FREEDOM was printed, so to see this more complete description of what instincts and consciousness are please see the revised pars 247–248 in the Second Edition of FREEDOM that is available in all versions of FREEDOM on our website but not yet in the printed copies which are all First Editions), and that this difference explains why an upsetting clash must occur between our instincts and conscious intellect; that upsetting clash being the reason for our angry, egocentric and alienated human condition.

-So the scientific basis for the confirming and clarifying difference between instincts and intellect is not in contest—in fact, natural selection and the discovery of DNA, and our understanding of the nervous system and how it is able to remember events and by so doing make sense of experience are among the most important and respected pieces of scientific knowledge we have—it just needed a human-condition-confronting-not-avoiding approach to recognise and acknowledge the significance of that difference.
+So the scientific basis for the confirming and clarifying difference between instincts and intellect is not in contest—in fact, natural selection and the discovery of DNA, and our understanding of the nervous system and how it is able to remember events and by so doing make sense of experience are among the most important and respected elements of scientific knowledge we have—it just needed a human-condition-confronting-not-avoiding, holistic-not-mechanistic approach to recognise and acknowledge the significance of that difference.

 Like the science that underlies the clarifying difference between nerves and genes, the elements of the ‘instinct vs intellect’ clash are also scientifically accepted.